 Committee Chairs are appointed by the President and approved by the GPSA Council at the beginning of Fall semester.
 Joining a committee is a great way to get involved in GPSA, and we are always looking for qualified people to serve on committees.
 If you have an idea for a committee or would like to hold a position, please feel free to contact us at firstname.lastname@example.org.

 Prepares for and oversees the GPSA General Election, Council Chair Election, and Departmental elections (upon request).

-Allocates the Graduate Scholarship Fund (GSF), prepares and oversees the executive budget, and allocates money to graduate & professional student organizations across campus in the spring budget process.
+Allocates the Graduate Scholarship Fund (GSF), assists with preparation of the GPSA budget, and allocates money to graduate & professional student organizations through the appropriations process.

 Administers the Student Research Grant (SRG), the Professional Development Grant (PDG), and the New Mexico Research Grant (NMRG).

 Brings graduate and professional student concerns before the New Mexico State Legislature.